 Lyrics

-Nothing seems like the smoke of a cigarette in the sun
+Nothing sings like the smoke of a cigarette in the sun

 Hinges kick 'em when it's done